-ECM enables organizations to go beyond traditional document management by providing an integrated enterprise solution for managing the complete life cycle of information, automating content-centric business processes and enabling records management.
+Enterprise content management (ECM) is important for all types of organizations because it allows them to go beyond traditional document management by providing an integrated enterprise solution for managing the entire life cycle of information, automating content-centric business processes, and enabling records management.

-For a detailed explanation, check out the complete guide of What is ECM?
+For a detailed explanation, check out the below complete guide

 According to AIIM, companies may achieve an increase of 18% in productivity from utilizing a content services platform.